NSF Research Experience for Undergraduates (REU)

 In our summer program, you will work one-on-one in a lab with a faculty advisor and graduate student mentor.
 We will have weekly seminars on scientific topics as well as graduate school applications and scientific ethics.
 Included will also be tours of local research facility such as the Loker Hydrocarbon Research Institute and other social activities.
 The summer will end with a poster session, where you will display your summer research and discuss it with Chemistry faculty and graduate students.

 "This really was a wonderful experience for me.
 Coming from a small school, I hadn't really experienced research on a university scale.
 I enjoyed very much working on my project and our weekly research group meetings.
 As for my growth as a scientist, I am considering a career in research for analytical chemistry or surface science more seriously."
 [Kelly Stouffer]

-Participants will receive $4500 stipend for the program.
+Participants will receive $450 per week stipend for the program.
 Housing, student health insurance, and travel costs will also be covered.
 The program targets juniors, although applications from sophomores will also be considered.
 Women and underrepresented minorities are encouraged to apply.